-In this paper, I have refrained from discussing the detailed issues involving international data comparison, by using the official data at face value.
-As Bartelsman, Haltiwanger, and Scarpetta (2007) discuss, there are many delicate issues regarding the comparison of micro-level data across countries.
-Although the statistics used in this paper are relatively clear-cut and straightforward, it is generally difficult to avoid subtle inconsistencies in the way in which data are collected and the way in which the variables are defined.
-A more rigorous comparison of the data is also a promising future topic of research.
+of micro-level data across countries.
+Although the statistics used in this paper are relatively clear-cut and straightforward, it is generally difficult to avoid subtle inconsistencies in the way in which data is collected and the way in which the variables are defined.
+A more rigorous comparison of the data is also a promising future research topic.